badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 We mention this part because it's often the case that sample code omits a bit of architecture for the sake of simplicity, but that leads to the false impression that ‘everything goes’ into the ViewController subclass.
 [Massive View Controller](http://khanlou.com/2014/09/8-patterns-to-help-you-destroy-massive-view-controller/) is an illness creeping into many iOS codebases.
 We don't want to contribute to this illness.

-This is how the feature looks like:
+This is how the feature looks:

 ![Result]({{page.imgdir}}/result.png)